 The interest in Blockchain has surged in recent months as Bitcoin goes on a record run.
 Naturally, the two are inherently linked but one common mistake investors make is to assume one equals the other.

-Unfortunately, it is a mistake made by many and one that could not be further from the truth.
+Unfortunately, it is a mistake made by many, especially those who are just learning how to buy stocks, and one that could not be further from the truth.
 Blockchain is not Bitcoin, and Bitcoin is not Blockchain.

 Without going into great technical detail, Blockchain is the technology that underpins the Bitcoin cryptocurrency.
 Blockchain powers Bitcoin and while it was initially created for Bitcoin, they are not one and the same.